Moroccan doctors’ immigration

-I would like to share another example.
-Omaima, a medical doctor who recently graduated from medical school, has been studying the language and planning to move to Germany as soon as she is accepted.
-Omaima had a more personal reason for leaving Morocco: She was diagnosed with multiple sclerosis and thus felt more motivated to move to a developed country because she distrusted the current health care system in Morocco.
+I would like to share another example of my friend.
+She is a medical doctor who recently graduated from medical school, has been studying the language and planning to move to Germany as soon as she is accepted.
+She had a more personal reason for leaving Morocco: She was diagnosed with multiple sclerosis and thus felt more motivated to move to a developed country because she distrusted the current health care system in Morocco.
 She said that she knows her condition can became worse at any moment, so she wants to be in a place with a reliable health care system.
 What she is saying is sadly on point.
 Even in the most privileged hospital in Morocco, the treatment that an individual will receive is incomparable to the treatment provided in the European Union.

 Many experts assume that this immigration phenomenon in Germany is an opportunity to benefit from developing countries.
 On an epidemiological level, the new wave of immigration from third-world countries is placing new challenges on European medicine, especially in terms of cardiovascular risk factors, cancers, and low fertility.
 Immigrants often come from countries where infectious diseases are still dominant, and they bring a large number of children and adolescents with a presumably higher fertility rate than the average European family.
 Immigration is still a very sensitive subject in all destination countries, and doctors from Morocco and other developing nations are facing discriminative actions from the nationalists’ movements.

-Omar, a young doctor who is also trying to practice in Germany, started to have second thoughts about his dreams after spending one month as an exchange student in Heidelberg’s hospital.
+Another example of a male colleague of mine, a young resident, was also trying to practice in Germany, started to have second thoughts about his dreams after spending one month as an exchange student in Heidelberg’s hospital.
 This hospital is one of the oldest and the best medical centers in Germany.
 Through this experience, he realizes that an important minority of the population, including professors, especially the old generation, is still not welcoming doctors from third-world countries.
 He says he felt real discrimination in their eyes and prejudiced actions from many people inside and outside the hospital the Middle East.

 On the Moroccan side, it is still not clear whether the majority of the doctors and medical students who move to Germany will eventually decide to practice there for a long time, to switch to another country in the European Union, or to go back to practicing in the private sector in Morocco and bring what they learned back to their country.